ChendrayanV/PSVisualStudioTeamServices/authentication.md

 }
 ```

 Now, we get the 52 characters length of base64 string which will be used for authentication.
-In the personal access token method the user name can be empty for an example look at the snippets
+In the personal access token method the user name can be empty for an example both snippets beneath works fine.

 ```powershell
 $Authentication = [Text.Encoding]::ASCII.GetBytes(":$Token")